Skip to main content

 We believe:

-• Townships or local units of government should not be permitted to enact regulations affecting agriculture that are stricter than existing state and federal regulations.
+• Local governments should not be permitted to enact regulations affecting agriculture that are stricter than existing state and federal regulations.

-• Local government should look for increased efficiencies through consolidation of services and streamlining regulations.
+• Local governments should look for efficiencies through consolidation of services and streamlining regulations.

 • Secondary use of agricultural property, including buildings, that does not conflict or substantially change the nature of the farm business should be allowed.